Cheer Perfection

 Cheer Perfection is an American reality television series that debuted on December 19, 2012, on TLC.
-TLC announced on February 6, 2013, that it ordered an eight episode second season, which premiered on August 28, 2013.
+TLC announced on February 6, 2013, that it had ordered an eight-episode second season, which premiered on August 28, 2013.
 Alisha Dunlap, Cassadee, R.D.
 Dunlap, Bonnie Crow, Alana, Ann Robinson, Torann and Robinson's husband Torey originally appeared on Toddlers & Tiaras.
 Dunlap owns Perfection Studios, which appeared in episodes of Toddlers & Tiaras.

 After Andrea Clevenger, who appeared on Cheer Perfection, was arrested on charges relating to rape of a 13-year-old boy, TLC released a statement that the show had already been canceled and no repeats will be aired.

 Synopsis

 Cheer Perfection follows a group of young cheerleaders at Cheer Time Revolution, located in Sherwood, Arkansas, as they endure the world of competitive cheerleading.